 The course is taught with an emphasis on seminal papers rather than bleeding-edge for a given topic.
 It includes a major project that students generally undertake in teams of two.

 Three hours of lecture per week.
 4 units, due to the significant workload.

 A note on ethics: We will be discussing attacks, some of them quite nasty, and also powerful eavesdropping technology.
-None of this is in any way an invitation to undertake these in any fashion other than with informed consent of all involved parties.
+None of this is in any way gives you permission or authorization to undertake these in any fashion other than with informed consent of all involved parties.
 If in any context you are uncertain about where to draw the line, come talk with me first.

 This lecture schedule may be revised as the course progresses.

 |1/24||Denial-of-Service||Inferring Internet Denial of Service Activity, Moore, Voelker and Savage, USENIX Security 2001||Lecture materials|

 |1/28||Traceback||Practical Network Support for IP Traceback, Savage et al., SIGCOMM 2000||Lecture materials|

 |1/31||DoS Defense|| SIFF: A Stateless Internet Flow Filter to Mitigate DDoS Flooding Attacks, Yaar, Perrig, and Song, IEEE S&P 2004|| Lecture materials

 |2/4||Network Monitoring|| Bro: A System for Detecting Network Intruders in Real-Time, Vern Paxson, Computer Networks, 31(23-24), pp. 2435-2463, 14 Dec.
 1999.||Lecture materials|

 |2/7||Fundamental NIDS Issues|| Network Intrusion Detection: Evasion, Traffic Normalization, and End-to-End Protocol Semantics, Mark Handley, Christian Kreibich and Vern Paxson, USENIX Security 2001||Lecture materials|